determined-ai/determined/docs/training/best-practices/effective-distributed-training.rst

 -  Debugging performance bottlenecks in distributed training.

 **********************************************
- How Distributed Training in Determined Works
+ How Determined Distributed Training Works
 **********************************************

 Distributed training in Determined utilizes data-parallelism.
 Data-parallelism for deep-learning